-To reinforce a comfortable, human-scale pedestrian experience it is fundamental to promote highquality development that creates diverse neighborhood places and experiences through a variety of building densities and intensities within a mixture of building forms.
-Development intensity considers the overall height and mass of buildings, including open spaces and spacing between buildings.
+To reinforce a comfortable, human-scale pedestrian experience it is fundamental to promote high-quality development that creates diverse neighborhood places and experiences through a variety of building intensities.
+Building intensity considers the overall height and mass of buildings, including open spaces and spacing between buildings.
 Allowing for increased building intensity in this plan must be balanced with a variety of building heights and massing that respect the existing architectural character and development patterns of the historic campus and surrounding neighborhoods.

 Likewise, prescribing high-quality urban design, landscape, and architectural principles that inform building aesthetic, longevity and durability of the built environment will create an attractive, comfortable neighborhood where people want to live, work and play.
 Regulatory tools to promote a variety of building intensity and high-quality design may include zoning, design standards and guidelines, development agreements or other tools that require or incentivize desired development outcomes.
-Avariety of building intensity and quality design is consistent with this plan's vision.